mkutyla/serpent-cipher/README.md

-# BDAN_Serpent: finished and closed
+# Status : finished and closed

+# Serpent
 This project's goal is to implement Serpent cipher in Python.

 ## Authors
 Miłosz Kutyła && Jakub Ossowski